C&C Group (LON:CCR) Shares Down 18.7% – Time to Sell?

-Separately, Shore Capital restated a “buy” rating on shares of C&C Group in a report on Thursday, December 12th.
+Separately, Shore Capital restated a “buy” rating on shares of C&C Group in a research report on Thursday.

 C&C Group Company Profile